Ninjas in popular culture: History

 Ninjas first entered popular culture in the Edo period.
-In modern Japan, ninja are a national myth that stems from folk tales and continues through modern day popular culture.
+In modern Japan, ninjas are a national myth that stems from folk tales and continues through modern day popular culture.
 Though many Japanese warriors performed amazing feats, there is no evidence that any of them were supernatural.
 Some of the folk tales are based on historical figures, such as a daimyō (lord) challenging a ninja to prove his worth by stealing his pillow or weapon while he slept.

 Legendary abilities

 Superhuman or supernatural powers were sometimes associated with the ninja.
 Such powers include flight, invisibility, shapeshifting, the ability to "split" into multiple bodies, the summoning of animals, and control over the five classical elements.
 These notions stemmed from popular imagination regarding the ninja's mysterious status, as well as romantic ideas found in later Japanese art during the Edo period.
 Magical powers were sometimes rooted in the ninja's own efforts to disseminate fanciful information.
 For example, Nakagawa Shoshujin, the 17th-century founder of Nakagawa-ryū, or martial art style, claimed in his own writings (Okufuji Monogatari) that he had the ability to transform into birds and animals.

 Perceived control over the elements may be grounded in real tactics, which were categorized by association with forces of nature.
 For example, the practice of starting fires in order to cover a ninja's trail falls under katon-no-jutsu ("fire techniques").

 Actor portraying Nikki Danjō, a villain from the kabuki play Sendai Hagi.
 Shown with hands in a kuji-in seal, which allows him to transform into a giant rat.
 Woodblock print on paper.
 Kunisada, 1857.

 The ninja's adaption of kites in espionage and warfare is another subject of legends.
 Accounts exist of ninja being lifted into the air by kites, where they flew over hostile terrain and descended into or dropped bombs on enemy territory.
 Kites were indeed used in Japanese warfare, but mostly for the purpose of sending messages and relaying signals.
 Turnbull suggests that kites lifting a man into midair might have been technically feasible, but states that the use of kites to form a human "hang glider" falls squarely in the realm of fantasy.